What's the Mechanism of Intelligent Design?

 https://reasonandscience.catsboard.com/t1794-how-exactly-did-god-create-the-universe-and-the-world-what-process-was-involved

-An intelligent designer creates through power, information input ( words ), wisdom, and will.
+An intelligent designer creates by actualizing potential power at his disposition, information input ( words ), wisdom, and will.
 But how exactly does this work?

 We don't know how exactly a mind might act in the world to cause change.
 Your mind, mediated by your brain, sends signals to your arm, hand, and fingers, and writes a text through the keyboard of the computer I sit here typing.
 I cannot explain to you how exactly this process functions, but we know, it happens.
 Consciousness can interact with the physical world and cause change.
 But how exactly that happens, we don't know.
 Why then should we expect to know how God created the universe?
 The theory of intelligent design proposes an intelligent mental cause as the origin of the physical world.
 Nothing else.